phrugsa-limbunlom/appium-mobile-automation/README.md

 # appium-mobile-automation

-# Appium Server Setup

 This guide provides instructions on how to set up and run the Appium server for mobile test automation.

 ## Prerequisites

-- Node.js and npm installed on machine
+- Node.js and npm installed on the machine
 - Appium installed globally via npm

 ## Installation